The Message to Market Fit Matrix for Manufacturing Buyers

 Get specific with specs and case studies.

-"How we held plus or minus 0.0001 inch tolerances on a hardened steel part" is the content warm prospects are searching for.
+"How we built a 50-ton hydraulic press that fits in a 10x10 footprint" is the content warm prospects are searching for.
 They're past the awareness stage.
 They're in evaluation mode.

 Generic claims don't move the needle here.
 Specific proof does.